chrfrantz/NetLogo-Extension-DBSCAN/README.md

 ### Variant 3: Building from source

-You can build the extension for Netlogo 7 from scratch using maven after cloning the repository.
+You can build the extension for NetLogo 7 from scratch using [maven](https://maven.apache.org/) after cloning the repository.

 * Simply run `mvn clean package` in the repository directory.

-* For older Netlogo versions, please consult the Readme in branch v6.1 (it also covers installation aspects related to Netlogo version 5).
+* For older NetLogo versions, please consult the Readme in branch v6.1 (it also covers installation aspects related to Netlogo version 5).

 In addition, you will need to build the [DBSCAN repository](https://github.com/chrfrantz/DBSCAN.git) (Command: `mvn package`) which contains the underlying DBSCAN algorithm.
 Place both jar files in the extensions subfolder `dbscan` (following the structure described under Variant 2).
 Note that all builds have been primarily tested using Java 11.